VizierDB/vizier-scala/README.md

 * Reproducibility: Vizier automatically re-executes cells when their inputs change, so your notebook's outputs are always up-to-date
 * Data Snapshots: Vizier automatically snapshots data created by each cell, so you can re-run a cell without re-running all of its inputs
 * Polyglot: You can combine Python, SQL, and Scala, all seamlessly working with the same data.
-* No-code: Use a spreadsheet-style interface, or Vizier's "data lenses" to work with your data, no code required!
+* No-code: Use a spreadsheet-style interface, or Vizier's "data lenses" to work with your data, code optional!
 * Workflow Snapshots: Vizier automatically keeps a record of how you edit your workflow so you can always go back to an earlier version.
 * Scalable: Vizier datasets are backed by Spark and Apache Arrow, allowing you to make big changes without fuss.